DavidHarrison/AP-Comp-Gov-Notes/Iran/Early History.md

                 Muhammed
-            -   Sunnis believe that the teachings of the Qu'ran are the *word* of God (through Archangel Gabriel to Muhammed)
-                -   interpretation is settled
+            -   Sunnis believe that the teachings of the Qu'ran are the *word* of God (through Archangel Gabriel to Muhammed) meaning that the interpretation is settled

         -   \~10% Shi'ite
             -   branches such as Alawites etc.
             -   believe that only family of Muhammed can be the Caliph
-            -   Shi'ite has an established clergy
-                -   most members of the clergy have advanced (\~masters degree) training
+            -   Shi'ite has an established clergy where most members of the clergy have advanced (\~masters degree) training;
-                -   position is dependent on academic reputation (members or groups in the heirarchy are chosen by existing members)
+                a cleric's position is dependent on academic reputation (members or groups in the heirarchy are chosen by existing members)

-            -   encourages debate over interpretation (humans are not able to fully understand God's word, and as we progress, we can understand it better)
-                -   still the *word* of God
+            -   encourages debate over interpretation (humans are not able to fully understand God's word, and as we progress, we can understand it better) (still the *word* of God)

         -   initially, this is not a theological, but political dispute, only later did it become theological